3isenHeiM/MassVulScan/README.md

 ![Example Menu](screenshots/Menu_1-9-0.PNG)

 # Prerequisites
-- Package xsltproc (for the conversion of an XML file to HTML, for the final report)
+- Package ``xsltproc`` (for the conversion of an XML file to HTML, for the final report)
 - Masscan, version >= 1.0.5 (https://github.com/robertdavidgraham/masscan)
 - Nmap (https://nmap.org)

 **I invite you to read the file "requirements.txt" if you have difficulties.
 It will tell you how to install each of the prerequisites.**

-A new feature in version v1.7 of the script will install for you all the prerequisites necessary for the script.
-Only Debian OS family is currently compatible.
+The script can install for you all the necessary prerequisites (Debian OS family only).
-This feature has been validated on the following 64bit OS (2 core CPU and 2GB RAM ~10 minutes):
-- Debian 10.0
-- Elementary 5.0
-- LinuxMint 19.1
-- Ubuntu 19.04
-- Parrot 5.5.17 (HackTheBox / HTB)

 # How the script works?
 The main steps of the script:
-1) Express identification of hosts that are online (nmap)
+1) Express identification of hosts that are online (nmap) (optional)
 2) For each of these hosts, extremely fast identification of open TCP/UDP ports (masscan)
-3) The result (file) is sorted to gather all ports to be scanned by host
+3) The result is sorted to gather all ports to be scanned by host
 4) Identification of services (nmap), multiple sessions in parallel, one session per host
-5) Display of (potentially) vulnerable hosts on the screen at the end of the script
-6) Generation of two reports:
+5) Generation of two reports:
    - a global HTML report will be created containing all the details for each of the hosts, vulnerable or not
    - a TXT file allowing to focus on hosts (potentially) vulnerable with the details